Race Day Information

 You will need to go to the appropriate desk [Olympic / Sprint & Relay] to pick up your Race Pack and timing chip, BEFORE you enter transition and rack your bike.
 You will be provided with 2 race numbers, 1 Helmet sticker & 1 Bike sticker.
 Check that all of the numbers in your pack are the same and ask if you are unsure.
 The timing chip is valuable – please make sure the chip and Velcro strap are secure and wear the chip UNDER your wetsuit.
 If you lose it you will have to pay £50 to replace it – so please look after it!

 Check your race pack carefully in case you have won a Golden Ticket!
-We are giving away a number of free race entries to the Reading Triathlon, a My Sporting Times event or Barnes Fitness event, and a 1-2-1 open water swim coaching voucher, in randomly allocated race packs – don’t miss out!
+We are giving away a number of free race entries to the Reading Triathlon, and some other prizes, in randomly allocated race packs – don’t miss out!

 There will be some bike racking at registration to facilitate registration prior to racking your bike in transition.
 Once you have registered, make your way to transition and rack your bike in your designated space according to race number.
 You cannot take anything out of transition without having your corresponding race numbers and bike/helmet stickers.